-- 1. Students must have a high school cumulative GPA of 2.9 at the deadline date and on the final high school transcript. - By March 15, 2002 the SAS application MUST be in the Roane County Financial Aid Office by 4:30 pm EST. - 3.
-Students from Roane, Anderson, Cumberland, Scott, Loudon, Campbell, Fentress, Morgan, Knox and Blount counties who rank in the top 10% of the current graduating class and who submit a scholarship application and also meet all of the criteria on this flyer will be guaranteed an SAS offer.
+- 1. Students must have a high school cumulative GPA of 2.9 at the deadline date. - 2.
+By March 14, 2003 the SAS application MUST be in the Roane County Financial Aid Office by 4:30 pm EST. - 3.
+Students from Roane, Anderson, Cumberland, Scott, Loudon, Campbell, Fentress, Morgan, Knox and Blount counties who rank in the top 10% of the current graduating class and who submit a scholarship application and also meet all of the criteria will be guaranteed an SAS offer.
 All other applications will be ranked by GPA and selected as funds allow. - 4.
-By July 19, 2002 or earlier, students MUST also complete the following (or forfeit the scholarship offer): - a.
+By July 18, 2003 or earlier, students MUST also complete the following (or forfeit the scholarship offer): - a.
 Submit a college application - b.
-Pay the \$5 application fee - Enroll in full-time college level classes excluding any remedial/developmental courses. - 5.
+Pay the \$10 application fee - Enroll in full-time college level classes excluding any remedial/developmental courses. - 5.
 Under no circumstances will a scholarship be "held" for a January or later enrollment. - 6.
-The award will be in the amount of the required fees for a full-time equivalent - 7.
-Students must maintain full-time college-level enrollment excluding any remedial/developmental courses throughout each semester. - 8.
+The award will be in the amount of the required fees for a full-time equivalent - Students must maintain full-time college-level enrollment excluding any remedial/developmental courses throughout each semester. - 8.
 The SAS is renewable for 3 consecutive semesters if the student maintains a cumulative 2.5 GPA in college courses and works 75 hours per semester at an assigned RSCC location.
 Dual-credit courses taken while in high school will be counted in the cumulative GPA.